 Benchmarks are particularly useful for understanding large numbers since it is usually impossible to recognize these quantities globally or grasp them by counting.
 Students need to get a sense of them by comparing them with a benchmark.
 For example, the school just received 50 000 sheets of paper for photocopying.
 Should the custodian ask for help carrying them?
 In order for students to truly understand the situation and the quantity involved, they need to create a mental image of what 50 000 sheets of paper might represent.
 Using a package of 500 sheets as a guide, students can imagine this quantity and think proportionally to deduce that 2 packages contain 1000 sheets.
 Therefore, 50 000 sheets would be 100 packages.
 Students can even recognize that 100 packages are equivalent to 10 boxes of paper.
 The mental representation of the space occupied by these 50 000 sheets then becomes possible.
 Then, the answer to the original question of whether the custodian should ask for help in carrying the sheets can be debated with full knowledge of the situation.

 Numbers can represent quantities with a high degree of accuracy.
-This is because they provide a precision that terms like "more", "some", "many" and "few" do not.
+They provide a precision that terms like "more", "some", "many" and "few" do not.
 However, they can also be used to indicate, in a more general way, the relative size of a quantity.
 When a number is used to approximate a quantity, as in "about 200 people were at the party", it is not meant to provide an exact representation of that quantity.
 In general, the approximation is a number that is close enough to a known quantity (rounding) or an unknown quantity (estimation).

-Rounding a Number Estimating a Quantity
+Rounding a Number | Estimating a Quantity | |

-Definitions Replace a number with a value appropriate to the situation, following some predefined or personal criteria.
-To evaluate a quantity approximately.
+Definition | Replace a number with a value appropriate to the situation, following some predefined or personal criteria. | To evaluate a quantity approximately. |

-If the list price of a new car is $18 753, we can say that it costs around $19 000.
+Example | If the list price of a new car is $18 753, we can say that it costs around $19 000. | Walking through a parking lot, you notice a car and estimate its price to be $20 000. |

-The price is not based on any specific information received, but on prior knowledge.
+Explanation | The actual price (a known number) has been rounded to the nearest thousand. | The price is not based on any specific information received, but on prior knowledge. |

 Skill: Representing Whole Numbers Up to 100 000